Houses in Multiple Occupation (HMO)

-A HMO Licence lasts for a fixed term of not more than 5 years, and a new licence must be applied for and a new fee paid before the old licence expires.
-The application is the same as a first licence.
+A HMO Licence lasts for a fixed term of not more than five years, and a new licence must be applied for and a new fee paid before the old licence expires.
+The application form is the same as for a first licence.

 Vary a HMO licence

-You can apply to vary your house in multiple occupation (HMO) licence.
-For example increase the number of occupiers and/or households.
+You can apply to vary your house in multiple occupation (HMO) licence, for example to increase the number of occupiers and/or households.